Matt1204/PodcastTranscribe/README.md

-# 🎙️ Podcast Transcription API
+# 🎙️ PodcastTranscribe

-> A personal study project demonstrating full-stack development skills using modern cloud technologies and best practices.
+> A personal study project

 ## 📝 Overview

-This project is a RESTful API service that converts podcast episodes into text transcriptions.
-It's designed to showcase my capabilities in building scalable, cloud-native applications using C# and Azure services.
+This is a RESTful API service that converts podcast episodes into text transcriptions.

 ### Core Functionalities